MohdRas/docker-basics/README.md

               - bitnami/mongodb or jfrog/artifactory-pro
                   - the part before the slash (bitnami or jfrog) is the user/organization namespace

-- docker run IMAGE_NAME:TAG
+- docker run -d IMAGE_NAME:TAG
   - docker run redis:4.0
   - pull an image & start the container.
-  - Optionally it will download if an image is not present on my system.
+  - "pull an image" is optional.
+It will pull if it is not present LOCALLY.
+  - "-d" to run container in "BACKGROUND"

 - docker images
-  - images LOCALLY.
+  - list images LOCALLY.
 - docker ps
   - RUNNING containers.
   - ps stands for PROCESS STATUS.
 - docker ps -a
   - RUNNING / NOT-RUNNING containers.
   - NOT-RUNNING containers can be started again.
-- docker run -d IMAGE_NAME:TAG
 - docker run -d redis:4.0
+- docker logs CONTAINER_ID/CONTAINER_NAME -f
-  - Run container in background and print container ID
+  - print the logs of a container running in the "BACKGROUND".
+  - "-f" for streaming the logs.
+Now we won't be able to execute any command from this CMD as it is continuosly logging the logs.
-- docker start CONTAINER_ID
+- docker start CONTAINER_ID/CONTAINER_NAME
   - start a STOPPED container.
-  - CONTAINER_ID can be found with "docker ps"
-- docker stop CONTAINER_ID
+- docker stop CONTAINER_ID/CONTAINER_NAME
   - stop the RUNNING container.
-  - CONTAINER_ID can be found with "docker ps"
+- docker exec -it CONTAINER_ID/CONTAINER_NAME /bin/bash
-- docker logs CONTAINER_ID
+   - docker exec -it CONTAINER_ID/CONTAINER_NAME /bin/sh
-  - print the logs of a container.
+   - run a linux command from inside a container.
-- docker logs CONTAINER_ID | tail
+   - All Linux command won't be available as it is light weight linux image.
+   - open "bash" or "sh" shell inside the container
-  - LAST PART of the logs
+      - exit -> to come out of the terminal.
-- docker logs CONTAINER_ID -f
+      - env -> print all the environment variables.
-  - STREAM the logs.
+      - ls -> list all the child folder.
-- docker logs CONTAINER_NAME
-  - print the logs of a container.
+      - pwd -> print out the directory.
-  - CONTAINER_NAME can be found with "docker ps"
-- docker exec -it CONTAINER_ID
-  - INSIDE a container.
-  - INTERACTIVE TERMINAL (-it) of a container.
+      - cd / -> go to homme directory.
+      - ls -> what is inside the home directory.
 - container port vs host port
   - multiple containers can run on a single host machine.
   - each container will have a port.